openhab/openhab-addons/bundles/org.openhab.binding.broadlink/README.md

 12. If succesfull, the channel will change name to the command saved
 13. If no succes, the channel be named "NULL", restart from step 3.

+The binding is also capable of modifying a previously stored code, and to delete a previously stored code.

+To modify a previously stored code, the procedure is the same as the one shown above, except that in step 4, the option to choose is *Modify IR command* or *Modify RF Command*

+*Please note that the "Learn command" will not modify a previously existent code, and the "Modify" command will not create a new command.
+This is done to avoid accidentally oeverwriting commands*

+In order to delete a previously stored code, the procedure is as follows:

+0. In the openHAB web UI, navigate to your RMx Thing
+1. Set the *Name of IR/RF command to learn* property to the name of the command you want the device to learn
+2. Click on its *Channels* tab
+3. For IR find the *Remote Learning Control* channel and create an Item for it, for RF use the *Remote RF Learning Control* channel instead (Only needed the first time).
+4. Click the item, and click the rectangular area that is marked NULL
+5. In the pop-up menu that appears, select *Delete IR command* for IR or *Delete RF command* for RF

 ## Full Example